MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Azure SQL IaaS Agent must be installed in full mode

 Full mode installs the SQL IaaS Agent to the VM to deliver full functionality.
 Use it for managing a SQL Server VM with a single instance.
 There's no cost associated with using the full manageability mode.
 System administrator permissions are required.
-Note that installing or upgrading to full mode is an online operation, there's no restart required.
+Installing or upgrading to full mode is an online operation, there's no restart required.

 Learn more about [SQL virtual machine - UpgradeToFullMode (SQL IaaS Agent must be installed in full mode)](/azure/azure-sql/virtual-machines/windows/sql-server-iaas-agent-extension-automate-management).